 Who determines the workplace culture at your company?
-Is it the function of Internal Communications.
+Is it the function of Internal Communications?
 Or is Human Resources (HR) supposed to dictate organizational culture?
 The answer is: it depends.

-Many companies don’t have a dedicated internal communications unit.
-In that case, HR handles many of the activities that would normally fall within the realm of internal comms.
-This includes newsletters to announce employee onboarding, crisis management, employee training, employee retention strategies and much more.
+Many companies don’t have a dedicated internal communications department.
+In those cases, HR handles many of the activities that would normally fall within the realm of internal comms—employee newsletters, crisis management, employee training, employee retention strategies, and much more.

 With the growing importance of internal communications, many organizations not only have a dedicated Human Resources department but also a specialized Internal Communications team.

-1) Work with HR to Identify Internal Influencers
+Work with HR to Identify Internal Influencers

 In order to set the tone for your workplace culture, you need to identify internal influencers within your organization.

-While it’s tempting to think of internal influencers as those with executive level job titles, in reality they’re just your ordinary employees who exercise a lot of influence over workplace culture.
+While it’s tempting to think of internal influencers as those with executive level job titles, in reality, they’re just your ordinary employees who exercise a lot of influence over workplace culture.

 If you want to introduce an unpopular company change or a significant policy and ensure your employees remain engaged with any kind of new initiative, you need to leverage the power of these internal influencers.
 They can, after all, exercise a lot of influence over your workplace culture.

-2) Collaborate with HR to Communicate Change
+Collaborate with HR to Communicate Change

 We’ve talked a bit about disruption within an organization before.
 It’s not always easy.
 There’s an entire process that needs to be followed in order to ensure that the change or disruption about to take place is communicated in the right way to employees.